 The Importance of the Third Year

 MIR strongly encourages planning on having your child here for the full Primary program.

 A Montessori education is spiral in nature.
 Every lesson the student learns in their first year is built upon on the successive years, finishing out in the third year.
 The sequence followed in Montessori education is different than in conventional education.
 A student who leaves the program after two years leaves in the middle of their learning.
 As the learning capitalizes on the sensitive periods present only at this age, the child won’t regain that lost momentum.
 Some of what they are learning won’t be encountered again until much later grades, and they will have to start that learning over again.

 Often, children who leave MIR in the third year find themselves academically advanced over their peers.
 Conventional schools try to address this gap by moving the children ahead a grade (and we have one documented case of a school wanting to move a tiny 4 year old in with 6 year olds to meet his learning needs.).
 While moving a child ahead a grade might solve the academic problem, children at 5 are not socially ready for first grade, and this can create social and emotional difficulties for the child.

 Families who enroll their 3, 4, or 5 year olds at MIR are automatically given an "Ages & Stages Questionnaire" to help them get a complete picture of their child's development.
 If any concerns are identified, parents may be referred to their child's pediatrician or to appropriate specialists.
 Read the MIR Parent Handbook & Survival Guide for a complete description of our assessment process.

 About the Teachers

-In addition to meeting the early childhood educational requirements of our license, all lead teachers in our Primary hold the AMI Diploma for Children’s House.
+In addition to meeting the early childhood educational requirements of our license, lead teachers in our Primary hold the AMI Diploma for Children’s House.
 In one of our team-led classes, a teacher holds the American Montessori Society credential for Early Childhood.